ironcore-dev/ceph-provider/docs/proposals/01-storage-encryption.md

 ### Way 1:
 ### Details
--This way emphasizes more on one level down to abstraction.
+This way emphasizes more on one level down to abstraction.

 - To perform RBD encryption directly at ceph level is by using the LUKS encryption technology, which is built into the Linux kernel and can be used to encrypt block       devices such as RBD.